HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::

+:::{admonition} Expand to see the example of the produced `HepMC` output
+:class: toggle

 The `HepMC` output is an ASCII format and can browsed with for example `more`:

-:::{admonition} Expand to see an example
-:class: toggle

 ```bash
 $ more kk_tautau_10000.hepmc